flutar/flutar.github.io/_posts/2017-02-13-IdW-alternatives-of-so.md

 Another generation passed before inventors succeeded in combining these ingredients, by putting the engine on wheels and the wheels on the rails, **so as to** provide a machine to take the place of the horse.
 [6-1-4]

-##### which explain why

-The disadvantage of using waterpower is that streams do not necessarily flow in places that are the most suitable for factories, **which explains why** so many water-powered grain and textile mills were located in undesirable places.
-[6-1-1]